 Long Term Planning

 We have created a framework, which gives structure and coherence to the curriculum.
-Topics are planned for each of the six half-terms and the steps leading towards the Early Learning Goals are distributed over the terms, to determine broad and balanced coverage.
-Some Early Learning Goals provide a focus for certain terms, particularly those relating to Knowledge and Understanding of the World.
+Topics are planned for each of the six half-terms and the steps within Development Matters which then lead towards the Early Learning Goals are distributed over the terms, to determine broad and balanced coverage.

 Medium Term Planning